Larisa Shepitko: Style

-Shepitko's style of filmmaking is often associated with realism.
-Her storytelling has a substantial amount of naturalism to it, often emitting a genuine depiction of the subject matter she explores.
-Most of her films are shot in black-and-white.
-She usually films in isolated settings with her shot compositions often focusing on body parts to make her characters seem more intimate.
-She also focuses on grand landscape shots and use of negative space to emphasize the isolated environments that her characters face.
-Some examples of this can be found in The Ascent, where two soldiers fend for themselves in the middle of a snowstorm, and in Wings where an ex-war-pilot flies alone to showcase her disconnect from modern society.
+Shepitko's filmmaking style is often associated with realism, characterized by a substantial degree of naturalism that emits a genuine depiction of the subject matter she explores.
+Most of her films are shot in black-and-white and feature isolated settings.
+Her shot compositions frequently focus on body parts which creates a sense of intimacy with her characters.

+Shepitko also employs grand landscape shots and the use of negative space to emphasize the isolation faced by her characters.
+Examples of this can be seen in The Ascent where two soldiers struggle to survive in the middle of a snowstorm, and in Wings where an ex-war pilot flies alone, illustrating her disconnect from modern society.

 Shepitko's style evokes a lot of visual, poetic symbolism.
 Much of this style was influenced by her teacher at VGIK, Alexander Dovzhenko.

 Themes

 The most noticeable theme in Shepitko's filmmaking career is war.
 More specifically, World War II in hindsight of how it relates to the modern age.
 In Wings, Shepitko depicts a post-World War II setting where an ex-pilot reminisces being seen as a hero of the war.
 For The Ascent, Shepitko describes in an interview that the reason for her wanting to make a film actually set during World War II was because she saw its thematic substance applicable to what she sought out of the modern climate of Soviet culture: “Each time period brings certain issues to the surface, and the question of heroism in today’s times is perhaps just as burning an issue now as it was in a time of war.”

 The Calvert Journal states that, "Shepitko is a political filmmaker, but one rooted firmly in humanism rather than ideology.
 Both Wings and The Ascent are fiercely pacifist works which explore — albeit from different angles — the tragic consequences of conflict.
 Heroic myths are brutally stripped away, leaving instead unapologetically unpatriotic accounts of the toxic cost of war."

 According to Shepitko's husband in his Larisa tribute short film, "Larisa came close to the central theme of her work—the unsparing judgement of oneself and the great responsibility each of us has for the things we’ve done in life."
 This was in response to his thoughts on her film You and Me, and how from there on forward this would become the prominent exploration in her films The Ascent and Farewell.

-Shepitko's films sometimes also feature religious themes, like in The Ascent which uses the story of Judas and Jesus to compare and contrast her two main characters.
+Shepitko's films sometimes feature religious themes.
+The Ascent uses the story of Judas and Jesus to compare and contrast her two main characters.